phalcon/documentation/docs/volt.md

 | `stat`       | `true`  | Whether Phalcon must check if there are differences between the template file and its compiled path                     |

 The compilation path is generated according to the options above.
-You however, have total freedom in defining the compilation path as an anonymous function, including the logic used to generate it.
+You, however, have total freedom in defining the compilation path as an anonymous function, including the logic used to generate it.
 The anonymous function receives the relative path to the template in the predefined `views` directory.

 **Appending extensions**